DejTes/Portfolio/README.md

 * Contact section to reach out the developer.

 ---
+---
 ## Challenges faced during development
-Challenges i have faced as a beginner software developer,
+Challenges i have faced as a beginner software developer:

 * Designing
 * choosing the right technologies.